-The Chief Officer is the ‘designated person’ for Child Protection and, as such, will ensure that all staff and committee members are aware of the procedure to follow if they have reason to believe that a child has been abused.
+The CEO is the ‘designated person’ for Child Protection and, as such, will ensure that all staff and committee members are aware of the procedure to follow if they have reason to believe that a child has been abused.
 For activities which take place at school and within school hours, however, responsibility for the protection of the children remains the responsibility of the designated person within the school and any concerns must be reported to that person.

-Should the occasion arise, the Chief Officer of ABC to read will delegate responsibility to a named person to provide support and advice to a member of staff or volunteer if he or she is the subject of an allegation.
+Should the occasion arise, the CEO of ABC to read will delegate responsibility to a named person to provide support and advice to a member of staff or volunteer if he or she is the subject of an allegation.
 Alternatively, the staff member or volunteer concerned may nominate a person of their choice to act in the ‘named person’ role.
 The named person will remain impartial at all times and will not be involved in any investigation or disciplinary procedures, if these should be invoked.

 The following Principles are key for all staff and volunteers: